zengxiong111/zengxiong.github.io/_pages/about.md

   - /about.html
 ---

-I'm a fourth-year Ph.D. student in UMich EECS department starting from 2021 Fall.
+I'm a fourth-year Ph.D. student in UMich EECS department since Fall 2021.
 I'm advised by Prof. <a href="https://web.eecs.umich.edu/~necmiye/" target="_blank">Necmiye Ozay</a> and studying **some statistical fundamental limits of system identification and learning-based control algorithms and how to break these fundamental limits by changing the dynamical system structure or the learning framework**.
 Generally, we think about the statistical limits of a learning algorithm from the following three perspectives in order:
 - **Statistical consistency**: Does the algorithm converge to the ground-truth solution with respect to sample size?[<a href="https://web.eecs.umich.edu/~necmiye/pubs/ZengBO_acc25.pdf" style="color: blue;" target="_blank">ACC 2025</a>][<a href="https://arxiv.org/abs/2412.19705" style="color: blue;" target="_blank">ArXiv 2024</a>]
-- **Statistical optimality**: Does the algorithm achieve the minimax sample complexity lower bound?[<a href="https://arxiv.org/abs/2503.16817" style="color: blue;" target="_blank">ArXiv 2025</a>]
+- **Statistical optimality**: If the algorithm is statistically consistent, does it achieve the minimax sample complexity lower bound?[<a href="https://arxiv.org/abs/2503.16817" style="color: blue;" target="_blank">ArXiv 2025</a>]
-- **Statistical hardness**: Does the optimal sample complexity of the algorithm increase moderately with the system complexity?[<a href="https://arxiv.org/abs/2311.11151" style="color: blue;" target="_blank">CDC 2023</a>]
+- **Statistical hardness**: If the algorithm is statistically optimal, does the optimal sample complexity increase moderately with the system complexity?[<a href="https://arxiv.org/abs/2311.11151" style="color: blue;" target="_blank">CDC 2023</a>]

 I'm also broadly interested in machine coffee, control theory, statistical learning theory, optimization, and robotics.